 The success of all products is based on the fact that it reduces or eliminates the contrast of the skin to the hair color, giving the successful illusion of dense hair at the points it has failed.
 The application of these products, however, can be done only in places with sparse hair, since in the completely empty spots the change of the skin tone will be evident.
 Of course, in places where hairs are “tied” and cover this area, the result is most of the times from very good to impressive.
 The indications for use of these products are:

 - People of both sexes with generalized hair loss or hair loss of any cause

 - Individuals with suffocating hair loss or with localized hair loss spots (gynecological hair loss)

-- People who have undergone an unsuccessful hair transplantation technique and have an abnormal effect
+- People who have undergone an unsuccessful hair transplant technique and have an abnormal effect

-- People who have undergone recent hair transplantation in order to cover post-operative signs in the recipient area or telogen effluvium
+- People who have undergone recent hair transplant in order to cover post-operative signs in the recipient area or telogen effluvium

-- People who have undergone a successful hair transplantation and want a higher density.
+- People who have undergone a successful hair transplant and want a higher density.

 Hair loss products belong to four general categories:

 - Solid: are products in the form of a solid compressed powder that spreads through the scalp and the hair with the aid of an applicator, basically staining the scalp and hair

 - Lotion: Cream or liquid lotion products that have a similar effect to solid products, that is to say, the skin of the scalp

 - Sprays: They are products in the form of ordinary hair but they have color and locally stain the scalp and hair

 - Keratin micro-vitamins (such as KMax Milano): are products containing keratin microfibers that adhere through static electricity to the hair and give the image of density and coverage.

 In any case, the doctor must explain to the patient that the main purpose of using these products is the naturalness and only the right choice of product and its proper use ensures naturalness.